 She commissioned artists to create sculptures that overlook the wine aging process.

-And I’m really not sure what’s going on with these rats.
+And I’m not sure what’s going on with these rats sketched on the walls!

 While they startled us at first, it became a game to find these anatomically detailed little guys all over the walls of the place.

 Today’s keepers of Maison Pommery continue in this tradition, creating a mini Modern-Art museum where visitors wind through the cellars learning about champagne.